python-rapidjson/python-rapidjson/docs/loads.rst

         File "<stdin>", line 1, in <module>
       ValueError: Invalid datetime_mode, can deserialize only from ISO8601

+   .. _loads-uuid-mode:
+   .. rubric:: `uuid_mode`

    With `uuid_mode` you can enable recognition of string literals containing two different representations of :class:`UUID` values:

    .. doctest::